MindscapeHQ/raygun4net/Mindscape.Raygun4Net.AspNetCore/README.md

 -----------------------------

 If you have sensitive data in an HTTP request that you wish to prevent being transmitted to Raygun, you can provide lists of possible keys (names) to remove.
-Keys to ignore can be specified on the RaygunSettings in appsettings.json, (or you can use the equivalent methods on RaygunClient if you are setting things up in code).
+Keys to ignore can be specified on the `RaygunSettings` in `appsettings.json`, or on the `RaygunSettings` when you create the `RaygunClient` or call `services.AddRaygun(settings => {...});`
 The available options are:

-IgnoreSensitiveFieldNames
+- `IgnoreSensitiveFieldNames`
-IgnoreQueryParameterNames
+- `IgnoreQueryParameterNames`
-IgnoreFormFieldNames
+- `IgnoreFormFieldNames`
-IgnoreHeaderNames
+- `IgnoreHeaderNames`
-IgnoreCookieNames
+- `IgnoreCookieNames`
-IgnoreServerVariableNames
+- `IgnoreServerVariableNames`

 These can be set to an array of keys to ignore.
-Setting an option as * will indicate that all the keys will not be sent to Raygun.
+Setting an option as `*` will indicate that all the keys will not be sent to Raygun.
-Placing * before, after or at both ends of a key will perform an ends-with, starts-with or contains operation respectively.
+Placing `*` before, after or at both ends of a key will perform an ends-with, starts-with or contains operation respectively.
-For example, IgnoreFormFieldNames: ["*password*"] will cause Raygun to ignore all form fields that contain "password" anywhere in the name.
+For example, `IgnoreFormFieldNames: ["*password*"]` will cause Raygun to ignore all form fields that contain "password" anywhere in the name.
 These options are not case sensitive.

-Note: The IgnoreSensitiveFieldNames will be applied to ALL fields in the RaygunRequestMessage.
+Note: The `IgnoreSensitiveFieldNames` will be applied to ALL fields in the `RaygunRequestMessage`.

 We provide extra options for removing sensitive data from the request raw data.
 This comes in the form of filters as implemented by the IRaygunDataFilter interface.
 These filters read the raw data and strip values whose keys match those found in the RaygunSettings IgnoreSensitiveFieldNames property.